bscottm/authboss-worked/WALKTHROUGH.md

   where Authboss crafts a MIME-encoded e-mail.
 See the `nonRenderedTemplates` map and its usage.

 ### Template variables

-The `Render` authboss interface function receives a `authboss.HTMLData` object, which is a `map[string]string`.
+The `Render` interface function receives a `authboss.HTMLData` object, which is a `map[string]string`.
 The `authboss.HTMLData` object stores associations between variables referenced in the templates and their values.
-These associations are gathered in a HTTP handler function and stored in both the Gin and the `http.Request` contexts with the `context.Context` key, `authboss.CTXKeyData`.
+These associations are gathered in a HTTP handler function and stored in both the Gin and the `http.Request` contexts with the `authboss.CTXKeyData` key.

 For example, `loggedin` is a boolean flag indicating whether the user is currently logged in and used as a condition in several templates: